P2GR/datamapper/docs/guide/datamapper-2/eager-loading.md

 # Eager Loading with Constraints

-**🆕 New in DataMapper 2.0:** Apply WHERE conditions, ordering, and limits to eager-loaded relationships while maintaining N+1 prevention!
+**New in DataMapper 2.0:** Apply WHERE conditions, ordering, and limits to eager-loaded relationships while maintaining N+1 prevention!

 Eager loading constraints allow you to filter, sort, and limit related records at the database level, reducing data transfer and improving performance without losing the benefits of eager loading.